danoctavian/awesome-anti-censorship/README.md

 - [GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) - Passive Deep Packet Inspection blocker and Active DPI circumvention utility (for Windows)
 - [DPITunnel](https://github.com/zhenyolka/DPITunnel) - DPI Tunnel is an application for Android that uses various techniques to bypass DPI (Deep Packet Inspection) systems, which are used to block some sites.
 - [Geneva (Genetic Evasion)](https://censorship.ai/) - Novel experimental genetic algorithm that evolves packet-manipulation-based censorship evasion strategies against nation-state level censors.
+- [Telex (anti-censorship_system)](https://en.wikipedia.org/wiki/Telex_(anti-censorship_system)) - Telex complements services like Tor (anonymity network) by placing Telex stations in the network infrastructure of free countries.
+A client can create a TLS tunnel that is indistinguishable from allowed traffic.
+That way, firewalls in censored countries are neither able to detect nor to block access to specific parts of the Internet, assuming they allow access at all.

 ### Steganography
 - [DissidentX](https://github.com/bramcohen/DissidentX) - DissidentX is encoding messages in files on the web.